abhishek944/ai-flows/commands/plan.md

 # PLAN MODE - Comprehensive Feature Planning System

 ## Overview
 This is a specialized planning mode for AI coding assistants that ensures thorough analysis, exhaustive clarification, and detailed documentation before any implementation begins.
-The system operates in read-only mode to preserve codebase integrity.
+The system operates in read-only mode for the codebase (bloom-* folders) to preserve codebase integrity, but can write and update planning artifacts in the ai-flows/ folder.

 ## Core Principles